-For hostels, I recommend The Blue Monkey for great vibes, good breakfasts, and strong AC.
-However, be warned that the showers are cold water only and the wifi is absolutely horrible – I could barely log on most of the time.
+Budget: I stayed at The Blue Monkey and had mixed feelings It’s got a good lakefront location and strong AC.
+However, the showers are cold water only and the wifi is absolutely horrible – I could barely log on most of the time.
 It’s a bit of a walk from town (25 minutes or a $1 taxi ride) but nothing outrageous.
-The views of Bacalar, however, make it all worthwhile.

 Instead, I’d probably try one of the newer offerings in town; there are some boutique hostels that offer more comfort at good prices.
 Next time I’d pick The Yak Lake Hostel (rated 9.0 with over 900 reviews on Booking.com) for its in-town location, excellent design and reputation for cleanliness.
 They also offer paddleboarding and kayaking tours if that’s something you want to do when you’re in Bacalar.